-Now if you don’t already know, I want to disclaim up front that Episona offers a male fertility test, Seed, but we don’t offer the only valuable tool out there and our test isn’t necessarily the first step you should take either.
+Now if you don’t already know, I want to disclaim up front that Episona offers an advanced male fertility test, but our test isn't the only valuable tool out there and it isn’t necessarily the first step you should take either.
 With that in mind, let’s dive in to the limited options available to men with fertility problems.

 Semen Analysis: The Universal Standard

 The most commonly used male fertility test is a semen analysis.
 This gives your doctor a baseline for evaluating male fertility.
 A semen analysis shows whether or not a man has sperm in his semen, and also provides information about the sperm’s shape and movement.
 There is a range of semen analysis options out there from simple over-the-counter tests to a thorough examination at a lab by a professional technician.

 These are simple versions of a semen analysis that are easy to buy, low cost, and of little clinical value.
 They can be purchased from any pharmacy for $30-$100 without any doctor involved.
 If you aren’t trying to conceive right now and are just interested in learning more about your fertility, these are a great option.
 However, these products are not intended to be a replacement for a laboratory semen analysis.